DisplayPort vs. HDMI: Which Is Better For Gaming?

 3840 x 216010-bit14439.19 Gbps

-There's a catch with DSC, however: Support tends to be rather hit and miss.
+There's a catch with DSC, however: Support can be a bit hit and miss, particularly on older GPUs.
 We've tested a bunch of graphics cards using a Samsung Odyssey Neo G8 32, which supports up to 4K at 240 Hz over DisplayPort 1.4 or HDMI 2.1.
 On DisplayPort connections, most of the latest GPUs are fine, but cards from a generation or two back may not even allow the use of 240 Hz.
 We've also seen video signal corruption on occasion, where dropping to 120 Hz (still with DSC) often fixes the problem.
 In short, cable quality and the DSC hardware implementation still factor into the equation.

 Both HDMI and DisplayPort can also carry audio data, which requires bandwidth as well, though it's a minuscule amount compared to the video data.
 DisplayPort and HDMI currently use a maximum of 36.86 Mbps for audio, or 0.037 Gbps if we keep things in the same units as video.
 Earlier versions of each standard can use even less data for audio.
 One important note is that HDMI supports audio pass through, while DisplayPort does not.
 If you're planning to hook up your GPU to an amplifier, HDMI provides a better solution.